 This type of film has increased in popularity and is continuing to evolve.
 Documentary transcripts can be comprised of several types of transcriptions, including one-on-one interview, b-roll, reality footage, and group interviews.

 Encoding is the process of converting a file from one format to another.
 Encoding can be useful for web and closed captioning applications.
-Letting us handle your encoding means that Daily Transcription can be your one stop shop from creation of your transcripts, closed captions, or subtitles to encoding.
+Letting us handle your encoding means that Daily Transcription can be your one-stop shop from the creation of your transcripts, closed captions, or subtitles to encoding.